- Choosing Your Web Conferencing Tool

 - Recording synchronous online class sessions is appropriate, as recording allows students to review content after class, and provides an opportunity for students who are unable to attend class to view the course.

-- When faculty choose to record a synchronous class session, they should communicate this to the students both in writing through the course syllabus and verbally.
+- When instructors choose to record a synchronous class session, they should communicate this to the students both in writing through the course syllabus and verbally.

 - Recordings should be shared only with the students enrolled in the course and should be deleted at the end of the course.